How to write good FAQs (Frequently Asked Questions)

 • reviewing search logs to see what people are searching for

-• reading emails.
+• reading incoming emails.

 You don’t have to look back very far.
 If the question is genuinely frequent, it will come up at least once a day.
-But I think it’s worth reviewing a month’s worth of data just to be sure you’ve covered things that only happen at specific times e.g. at month end.
+But I think it’s worth reviewing a month’s worth of data just to be sure you’ve covered things that only happen at specific times such as at month end.

-Choose “frequently asked”, not frequently visited
+Choose “frequently asked”, not frequently visited questions

 Another trap is to confuse frequently visited answers with frequently asked questions.

-It’s worth having a look at your site logs to find out the level of use for each of your FAQs, but getting lots of visitors to an answer doesn’t necessarily mean that it’s the question your visitors want to ask.
+Have a look at your site logs to find out the level of use for each of your FAQs, but getting lots of visitors to an answer doesn’t necessarily mean that it’s the question your visitors want to ask.

 As well as using an answer to figure out how the service works, I’ve seen people choosing an answer because it was the least worst answer and they were desperate.
 I’ve also seen people choosing an answer because they already know it, and they’re checking it out to find out whether your answer is correct to establish whether they can trust you.